The 2026 Infrastructure Identity Survey: State of AI Adoption

 PerformanceLarger keys require more time to generate.Faster for signature generation but slower for validation.Public keys are twice the length of the desired bit security.EdDSA is the fastest performing algorithm across all metrics.

-SecuritySpecialized algorithms like Quadratic Sieve and General Number Field Sieve exist to factor integers with specific qualities.DSA requires the use of a randomly generated unpredictable and secret value that, if discovered, can reveal the private key.Vulnerable if pseudo random number aren't cryptographically strong.EdDSA provides the highest security level compared to key length.
+SecuritySpecialized algorithms like Quadratic Sieve and General Number Field Sieve exist to factor integers with specific qualities.DSA requires the use of a randomly generated unpredictable and secret value that, if discovered, can reveal the private key.Vulnerable if pseudo random numbers aren't cryptographically strong.EdDSA provides the highest security level compared to key length.
 It also improves on the insecurities found in ECDSA.

-RSA is the default key type when generated using the ssh-keygen command.
 To generate SSH keys with given algorithm type, supply -t flag to ssh-keygen command.
 Below is an example of generating ed25519 key:

 $ ssh-keygen -t ed25519 -C "unique name to identify this key."